Windows Vista

 Windows Registry

-- Windows Registry Guide.
+Editing the Windows Registry directly is for advanced users.
 Be sure to backup your registry before making changes.

 Changing the Look

 Windows Vista introduced the Windows Aero translucent glass design and larger "live" icons which captured people's imagination.
-This is much more demanding of video hardware and can affect performance in marginal systems.
+This is much more demanding of video hardware and can affect performance in marginal systems where Aero is usually disabled such as in Vista Basic.

 Recovery Resources